Creating Secure Sessions

 Related Samples

-For an example of how to create and connect secure sessions, refer to the SecureSession sample for the appropriate messaging API.
-Also, you can use secure sessions on other samples by prepending “tcps:” to the hostname used in the sample (refer to Host).
+For an example of how to create and connect secure sessions, see the SecureSession sample for the appropriate messaging API.
+Also, you can use secure sessions on other samples by prepending “tcps:” to the hostname used in the sample (see Host).

 TLS/SSL-Specific Properties